a-shekhar/javascript-tutorial/README.md

 # javascript-tutorial

-This project is perfect guide for beginners to learn Microservices
+This project is perfect guide for beginners to learn JavaScript